 Previously, we discussed the most common kitchen blunders and how to avoid them.
 In this blog, we’ll focus on huge bathroom renovation mistakes that most renovators experience—until now.
-Continue reading in order learn how to successfully remodel your bathroom with fewer errors.
+Continue reading in order to learn how to successfully remodel your bathroom with fewer errors.

 Going over the budget

 Crafting the budget of a bathroom remodel is challenging.
 You start with a decent amount of cash, created a list of the things for your new bathroom, and went shopping.
 This is the point when your needs battle with your wants.
 Always giving in to the latter results in one thing: blowing the budget.

 The best you can do: Do something that enables you to stretch your finances.
 Allocate a contingency that’s at least 10% of the entire budget.
 Before you go shopping, research on the best fixtures, tiles, wall material, decor, and plumbing available in your area.
 Make a list of those things and shop for them one by one.
 In the event that you’re running short, learn to compromise.
 Sacrifice or skimp on several items in order to splurge on the ticket pieces.
 Don’t DIY the plumbing and tiling, especially if you’re not confident with your skills to do it.
 The dodgy DIYing often results in unexpected costs.

 Expert tip: Remodelling the bathroom is expensive and while retrofitting the space is more budget-friendly.
 Know what kind of construction project you need.

 To save money on construction, most homeowners prefer to be hands-on with the project management.
 This is a challenge particularly to people who don’t have the knowledge on how to manage an ongoing construction project.
 Delays, miscommunication, and other mayhem might happen.

 The best thing that you can do: If you’re planning to manage the construction phase yourself, create a timeline and a checklist.
 Make sure that deliveries are done on time.
 Follow the schedule you created and adjust accordingly if something happened.